HansRandomizer/Resident-Evil-0-Randomizer/README.md

 ## Known Issues
 - **Assisted items option can cause freezes in version 1.1.0**
+- When using the elevator to go up the floor in B1 there are four items (Magnum Ammo, Handgun Bullets, Reen Herb, Red Herb) which will freeze your game when being picked up.
+Fix is in progress.
 - The randomizer is often stuck in background when closing.
 Check your Task Manager and search for CheatEngine or the Resident Evil Randomizer.exe
 - The **Balanced mode** was **FIXED IN 1.0.2**
 - The **stack count** issue was **FIXED IN 1.0.2**